levist7/GetAround_Project/README.md

 *  Measure how many kilometers were driven.
 *  Ensure checkin and checkout policies

-The **goal** is to resolve those issues and give insights on implementing a minimum delay between two rentals.
+First **goal** is to resolve those issues and give insights on implementing a minimum delay between two rentals.
 A car won’t be displayed in the search results if the requested checkin or checkout times are too close from an already booked rental.
 It can solve the late checkout issue but may hurt Getaround/owners revenues.

+Second **goal** is to provide an online API on Heroku server containing /predict endpoint that predict the rental price per day for a given set of car details.

 ## Pipeline